Protegrity-Developer-Edition/protegrity-developer-python/README.md

 - **protegrity_developer_python** - Focuses on data discovery, classification, and redaction of Personally Identifiable Information (PII) in unstructured text
 - **appython** - Provides comprehensive data protection and unprotection capabilities for structured data

+#### Why This Matters

+Sensitive data shows up in more places than you'd expect — logs, payloads, prompts, training sets, and unstructured text.
+This Python module gives you tools to find and protect that data using tokenization, masking, and discovery — whether it's in an AI pipeline or a local script.
+No infrastructure, no UI, just code.

+- **Developer-first experience:** Open APIs, sample apps, and modular design make it easy to embed data discovery and protection into any Python project.

+- **Accelerate innovation:** Prototype and validate data discovery and protection strategies in a lightweight, containerized sandbox.

+- **Enable responsible AI:** Protect sensitive information in training data, prompts, and outputs for GenAI and machine learning workflows.

+- **Simplify compliance:** Meet regulatory requirements for data privacy with built-in detection and protection capabilities.

 ## Repository Structure